-The highly plastic clay soils common in the Midwest will exhibit shrinkage when subjected to drying conditions.
-These types of clay soils will substantially reduce in volume as the clay dries out.
+The highly plastic clay soils common in the Midwest will exhibit shrinkage when subjected to drying conditions and expand when over saturated.
+These types of soils will substantially reduce in volume as the clay dries out.
 This drying phenomenon is often referred to as desiccation.
-Desiccation can occur following extended periods of hot, dry weather and is often exacerbated or accelerated by the presence of large trees.
+Desiccation can occur following extended periods of hot, dry weather and is often exacerbated or accelerated by the presence of large trees and shrubs.

-Trees with root systems that extend both vertically and laterally can effectively reduce the moisture content of soils supporting a residential foundation system, resulting in a reduction in the volume of foundation support soil.
-If large trees are present in close proximity to a residence, it becomes doubly important to maintain an ongoing watering program to minimize the effects of desiccation.
+Trees with root system that extend both vertically and laterally can reduce the moisture content of soils that support a residential foundation system, resulting in a reduction in volume of foundation support soil.
+If large trees are present in close proximity to a home, it becomes double important to maintain an ongoing watering program to minimize the effects of desiccation.

 When planting trees and shrubs, it is important to remember to plant them farther away from the home itself.
 First, remember that a small tree or shrub will grow to be a large tree or shrub.
 Know what type of tree or shrub that you are planting and how big it will get.
 Secondly, remember that the root system of the tree will end up larger than the tree itself.
 Plant trees far enough away from the house so that it’s root system will not grow close to the structure and draw moisture away from soils near the house.

 A tree’s root system is much larger than most people realize.
 The root system of a tree will grow to be over twice the size of the tree’s canopy in most cases.
 This means that a tree may seem like it is far away from the house, but in reality, its root system is quite close.
 These roots draw significant amounts of water from the soil drying it out.
 This can impact the soil that supports your home’s foundation or concrete pavement.